 Physical properties of food are aspects such as colour, structure, texture, rheology and interfacial properties, and composition.
 We have a range of instrumental methods for objective characterisation of food structure and physical properties.
-These are useful for applications such as NPD, benchmarking, reformulation and specification.
+These are useful for applications such as new product development, benchmarking, reformulation and specification.

 Consistent and accurate measurements of the colour and visual appearance of food products is extremely important.
 Various methods are available for colour measurement, allowing a wide variety of sample types to be measured.
 Colour measurement results are typically provided on the CIELAB scale.
 Others are available on request.